NIACL Law Officer Preparation 2025: Last Min Study Strategy!

 Essay (20 marks)

-Time Management: The Objective Test has varying durations:
+Time Management: The Test durations:

 Online Format: Both the Objective and Descriptive Tests are conducted online.
 You'll need to type your responses.